Auguste-Léopold Huys

+Life

 Auguste-Léopold Huys was born on 9 July 1871 in Bruges, Belgium.

 On 21 September 1895 he was ordained a priest of the White Fathers (Society of Missionaries of Africa).

-On 26 August 1897 Huys arrived at the mission station of Mpala, on the west shore of Lake Tanganyika.
+On 26 August 1897, Huys arrived at the mission station of Mpala, on the west shore of Lake Tanganyika.
 After a few months he was made director of the catechist school.
 He founded the first junior seminary in the Congo.
 After the summer holidays of 1898, with the authority of the Vicar-General Mgr.
 Victor Roelens, he brought all the most pious and best behaved pupils to Mpala and began to teach them the elements of Latin grammar.

-On 16 March 1909 Huys was appointed Titular Bishop of Rusicade and Coadjutor Vicar Apostolic of Upper Congo, assisting Bishop Roelens.
+On 16 March 1909, Huys was appointed Titular Bishop of Rusicade and Coadjutor Vicar Apostolic of Upper Congo, assisting Bishop Roelens.

 He was ordained Titular Bishop of Rusicade by Cardinal Désiré-Joseph Mercier on 12 April 1909.

+Death

 He died on 8 October 1938.